 A student may take no more than two Ph.D. seminars per semester.
-Full-time students generally can complete the program in 31⁄2 to 4 years.
+Full-time students generally can complete the program in 32 to 4 years.
 A full-time student would finish Ph.D. seminars after four semesters or 2 years.
-Christian Education majors are eligible to take the qualifying examination after completing six elements (seminars or supervised reading colloquia).
-All other majors are eligible to take the qualifying examination after completing four to five seminars and two supervised reading colloquia.
+Christian Education majors are eligible to take the qualifying examination at the end of their first year in the program or after completing three seminars if for some reason the students took a part-time load.
+Students also must have met the statistics requirement.
+All other majors are eligible to take the qualifying examination after completing four to five seminars (at least two in the major field) and two supervised reading colloquia.
+In addition, New Testament majors must have completed Advanced Greek Grammar and Textual Criticism of the Greek New Testament, and evangelism majors who entered without a biblical language as well as psychology and counseling majors must meet the statistics requirement prior to taking the qualifying examination.
 The oral comprehensive examination is administered after the completion of all eight seminars and four supervised reading colloquia.